 - AmazGame.
-In 2013 and 2014, AmazGame was qualified as a Key National Software Enterprise and enjoyed a preferential income tax rate of 10%.
-However, as a result of a restructuring of the approval process, the State Council suspended the acceptance of applications for Key National Software Enterprise status, and it is not clear when, if ever, the acceptance of applications for Key National Software Enterprise status will resume.
-Changyou plans to re-apply to qualify AmazGame as a Key National Software Enterprise if and when the State Council again authorizes the acceptance of applications. - Gamespace.
+In 2013 and 2014, AmazGame was qualified as a KNSE and enjoyed a preferential income tax rate of 10% and recently filed documents for qualification as a KNSE for 2015 pursuant to new requirements for obtaining such qualification that were issued on May 4, 2016.
+As of the date of this report AmazGame had not received a response to the filing. - Gamespace.
 In 2016, Gamespace is in the third of three years in which it is entitled to a 50% reduction to a rate of 12.5% as a Software Enterprise.